 An estimated 15-30 million people around the world are suffering from ME including at least:

 The hallmark symptom of ME is post-exertional malaise, a reduction in functioning and a severe worsening of symptoms after even minimal physical or cognitive exertion.

-There is no single laboratory test that can diagnose ME.
-Patients have consistent biological abnormalities demonstrated in research settings.
-Many specialist physicians use these tests to aid in forming a diagnosis, although the diagnosis is at present most frequently made by excluding other conditions that cause similar symptoms and by using one of several diagnostic criteria.
-Due to lack of education and awareness about ME, many patients are undiagnosed, misdiagnosed with other conditions, or told that their severe disabilities are imagined.
+While there is no single laboratory test that can diagnose ME, patients have consistent biological abnormalities demonstrated in research settings.
+Many specialist physicians use these tests to aid in forming a diagnosis, although the diagnosis is at present most frequently made by excluding other conditions that cause similar symptoms and by using one of several sets of diagnostic criteria.
+Due to lack of education and awareness about ME, many patients are undiagnosed or misdiagnosed with other conditions.

-There is no FDA approved treatment for ME.
-The CDC and other agencies acknowledge treating the disease is complicated by the unknown cause.
+There is no FDA-approved treatment for ME.
 Because many ME patients’ symptoms vary over time, specialists often suggest treatments that are highly personalized and change treatment protocols frequently.

 Check out our curated list of in-depth features, TV reports and seminal articles and essay on myalgic encephalomyelitis and chronic fatigue syndrome.

 From in-depth investigative journalism to personal storytelling, these films, books, podcasts, and other media are a great way to learn more about the experience of living with ME